Ly-Mark/FrameWise/_posts/2023-07-14-League-of-legends-eda.md

 ## Data Preparation

-The data we will be using for this project is complied by Pedro Cesar on Kaggle and is scrapped from https://lol.fandom.com/ to get historical match data, historical player data and, historical champion data from the 2011 worlds to 2022 worlds.
-For this project we will be using the historical player data.
+The data we will be using for this project is complied by Pedro Cesar on Kaggle and is scrapped from https://lol.fandom.com/ to get historical match data, historical player data and historical champion data from the 2011 to 2022 Worlds championship.
+For this project, we will be using the historical player data.

 ```python